Lemons, Lavender, & Laundry

 Using scour pad to clean glass stove top

-Glass Stove Top Before and After Cleaning
+Glass Stove Top After Cleaning with Baking Soda

-Glass Stove Top Before and After Cleaning
+Cleaning A Glass Stove Top: Before & After

 Love it?
 Pin it!